marcaufderheyde/cannabisclubsberlin.com/README.md

 ## About the Project

 This project is a collaborative effort by Marc Auf der Heyde, Hector Jones, and Fabrizio Catinella to create a user-centred web application that helps users discover new cannabis clubs in Berlin.

 The web application aims to make all important cannabis-related information accessible in a post-legalization Berlin.
-Which clubs are available, which offer specific harm reduction services, alongside club ratings will be featured on the web application.
+Which clubs are available, which offer specific harm reduction services, and the German laws to adhere to, alongside club ratings which will be featured on the web application.

 ## Environment Requirements